m3dwards/parity-website/content/directory/breslins/index.md

 [[products]]
-  title = "Accounting and Tax Review" description = "Free 30 minute videocall with a senior member of the Accountancy Team to discuss your accounting and tax requirements" price_prx = "FREE" price_gbp = "" category = "Business Services"
+  title = "Accounting and Tax Review" description = "Free 30 minute videocall with a senior member of the Accountancy Team to discuss your accounting and tax requirements." price_prx = "FREE" price_gbp = "" category = "Business Services"